kroshu/kuka_robot_descriptions/README.md

 </joint>
 ```

-The same for an external axis (in this case KL100-2) integrated:
+With an external axis (KL100-2 in this example):

 ```xml
 <xacro:kuka_robotfamily_ros2_control ...>